Alfin72/Send-email-using-python/README.md

 # Send-email-using-python

-# Dont forget to hit the star if the code was helpfull for you, it will also encourage me to make more code open-source. chears.
+## Dont forget to hit the star if the code was helpfull for you, it will also encourage me to make more code open-source. cheers.

 you need to allow access for unsecured app in your Google settings.